cpstell/stock-analysis/README.md

 ## Overview of Project

-To analyze twelve stocks Steve's parents were thinking about investing in and to give his parents the information needed to make the correct decision.
+To analyze twelve stocks Steve's parents were thinking about investing in and to provide the information needed to make the correct decision.
 The code was refactored in an attempt to make it run quicker and more efficient.

 ## Results